Definition Guide Irish law and best practice

 08

-Video demos, simple diagrams and a short online assessment.
+Video lessons, simple diagrams and a short online assessment.
 Walk away confident - and certified - in 45 minutes.

 Start in seconds

-Your back deserves a 45-minute Fire Warden investment.
+Your workplace deserves a 45-minute Fire Warden investment.

 Join 349,500+ certified Irish workers.
 Fire Services Acts compliant Fire Warden Course, instant 3-year Fire Warden Certificate, delivered the moment you pass the online assessment.